 What is a password policy?

-Corporate policies can apply to how you act or dress at work.
-A password policy is no different.
 A password policy informs your team about how to make decisions around creating and managing passwords.

 A password policy aims to improve cybersecurity by preventing cyberattacks that rely on weak and reused passwords.
 That usually means establishing conventions around passwords that make them difficult to hack.